jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 a folder picker dialog for the target folder argument.
 Luckily, Alfresco has already developed such a dialog—Share just has to be told to use it.

-In Alfresco 4, a lot of work has been done to make customizing and extending the user interface easier.
 Unfortunately, at the moment, getting a folder picker to show up for this action takes a bit more work than it ought to.
 My guess is that this will get resolved in the future.
 Until then, here is what is involved:

 1. Override the rule config action web script to point to a custom